 Tea can be good for preventing and treating UTIs.
 This is because green tea contains a natural antioxidant known as epigallocatechin (EGCG).
 This makes it one of the most effective natural antibiotics which is helpful for preventing and treating a UTI.

 The use of tea for urinary tract infections is widespread and has been practiced for many years.
-While green tea is the most popular, there are other types of teas that can help to alleviate symptoms and flush out bad bacteria from your urinary tract.
+While green tea is the most popular, there are other types of teas that can help alleviate symptoms and flush out bad bacteria from your urinary tract.

 What Are the Best Teas for UTIs?